urol-e5/protocols/2020-01-07-Cell_Density-Protocol.md

 **Note: Coverslip is specially designed and weighted and no others can be substituted or the volume of the counting cell is not correct**

 - Clean hemacytometer and coverslip with DI water by squirting and wiping with a kimwipe.
 Place on microscope stand, turn on microscope, and visually inspect to make sure no cells are visible on grid.
+Each grid is divided into nine large squares- keep track of how many you count.
 - Vortex sample to homogenize.
-- Use a glass pipet to mix sample by pipetting up and down, then take a small amount and load one side of hemacytometer until liquid front completely moves across the glass slide.
+- Use a glass pipet to mix the sample by pipetting up and down, then take a small amount and load one side of hemacytometer.
+- With the coverslip on the chamber touch the chamber inlet groove place the tip of the pipette at 45° angle to the chamber.
+Gently release liquid from the pipette.
+The chamber should fill very quickly with liquid by capillary action, until the liquid front completely moves across the glass slide.
+If the filling is slow, or if the liquid front is not even (e.g. when it forms a bubble) start over.
-- Use a glass pipet to take a new mixed aliquot from sample tube as above and fill the other side (do not fill both sides from same pipette fill)
+- To fill the other side, Again, use a glass pipet to take a new mixed aliquot from sample tube as above and fill the other side.
+DO NOT fill both sides from same pipette fill.
 - Using 10x or higher objective, count cells in one side of the hemacytometer.
 Each grid is divided into nine large squares- keep track of how many you count.
 - Count the number of cells in whole squares until you reach at least 100 cells (or count all squares).